Christian Bethancourt Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.82 team ERA that ranks seventh among all league pitching staffs.
+- The Mariners have a 3.96 team ERA that ranks 12th among all league pitching staffs.

-- Mariners pitchers combine to surrender 79 home runs (one per game), the fourth-fewest in the league.
+- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).

-- Miller gets the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts in 55 2/3 innings pitched.
+- Kirby (6-7) takes the mound for the Mariners in his 16th start of the season.
+He's put together a 3.26 ERA in 94 2/3 innings pitched, with 79 strikeouts.

-- The right-hander's last time out was on Saturday against the Baltimore Orioles, when he tossed 4 1/3 innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Baltimore Orioles, when the righty tossed 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- The 24-year-old has amassed an ERA of 3.88, with 7.9 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.